anhhtle/book/README.md

    apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"
 4) build APK; run the following in android folder: ./gradlew assembleRelease
 5) connect phone and test in device with (run command at root folder): react-native run-android --variant=release
-6) rename APK to: com.thebooksjourney.apk and upload to https://play.google.com/apps/ account
+6) rename APK to: com.thebooksjourney.thebooksjourney.apk and upload to https://play.google.com/apps/ account